vdwow/vdwow/README.md

 I enjoy to think about how related all these subjects should be, for AI to thrive through more control & confidence but also ethics & sustainability.

-I also love experimentating data projects (scrappers, ML engines, ...) related to my hobbies : sports (and badminton) analytics, videogames, ...
+I also love experimentating with data projects (scrappers, ML engines, ...) related to my hobbies : sports (and badminton) analytics, videogames, ...

 ---